lchan-zendesk/sample_wordpress_anychannel_integration/README.md

-# Example AnyChannel integration with Wordpress using Node Express
+# Example AnyChannel integration with Wordpress using Node Express (Tutorial Version)

 ## Description
 This repository contains the source code for an integration service that connects Zendesk to Wordpress.
-It is intended to be used with the AnyChannel tutorial (TODO: Add link once it's available.)
+It is intended to be used with the AnyChannel tutorial.
+The tutorial instructs you to implement functionality in the wordpress.js file.
+Relevant code is already present in wordpress.js, but is commented out.

 It only works with Wordpress instances that have the "rest-api" and "JSON Basic Authentication" plug-ins.

+NOTE: The non-tutorial version is located at https://github.com/zendesk/sample_wordpress_anychannel_integration

 NOTE: THIS IS NOT AN EXAMPLE OF A PROPERLY SECURED INTEGRATION.
 It's intentionally as simple as reasonable, and it skips best practices like using oauth and handling errors gracefully.
 Production integrations should NOT use basic authentication.